ab21bisht/Spotify_sql_project/README.md

 order by 2 desc;
 ```

-### 4.Find all tracks that belong to the album type single.
+### 4. Find all tracks that belong to the album type single.
 ```sql
 select track,album_type
 from spotify
 where album_type = 'single';
 ```

-### 5.Count the total number of tracks by each artist.
+### 5. Count the total number of tracks by each artist.
 ```sql
 select artist, count(track)
 from spotify